DigPacksPhilMVP/CallTranscription/README.md

 The deployment of the Azure services above is undertaken via infrastructure-as-code (IaC) using GitHub Actions, as opposed to manual creation of services within the Azure Portal.

+Visit this repository's Wiki for further information and step-by-step guides.
 ***